FazylovaEkaterina/diamond2/README.md

     ------------------------|----------------------
             readme.md       | Instruction for users of the directory Diamond.sln     | it's a file with structure for organizing projects in Visual Studio. (the way:
-                            | diamond1/ConsoleApplication1)
-    ConsoleApplication1.exe | This file is a ready-made app that can be started and you run in the created application (the way:
-                            | diamond1/ConsoleApplication1/bin/Debug)
+                            | diamond2/DIAMOND2)
-            App.config      | It's the configuration of progect (the way: diamond1/ConsoleApplication1) Diamond.csproj    | It's is a Visual Studio .NET C# Project file extension.
+            App.config      | It's the configuration of progect (the way: diamond2/DIAMOND2/DIAMOND) Diamond.csproj    | It's is a Visual Studio .NET C# Project file extension.
 This file will have information about the files
-                            | included in that project. (the way: diamond1/ConsoleApplication1)
+                            | included in that project. (the way: diamond2/DIAMOND2/DIAMOND)
-            Program.cs      | This file includes the cod of my programm (the way: diamond1/ConsoleApplication1)
+            Program.cs      | This file includes the cod of my programm (the way: diamond2/DIAMOND2/DIAMOND) UnitTestProject.csproj  | It's is a Visual Studio .NET C# Project file extension.
+This file will have information about the files
+                            | included in that project. (the way: diamond2/DIAMOND2/UnitTestProject1)
+       UnitTestProgram.cs   | This file includes the cod of my unit tests for programm (the way: diamond2/DIAMOND2/UnitTestProject1)

 **How to use programm**

-1. Without help of VS2015:

-    * Run ConsoleApplication1.exe from diamond1/ConsoleApplication1/bin/Debug
-    * Enter the letter
-    * Be happy!

-2. With help of VS2015:
+1. With help of VS2015:

     * Install VS)
     * Open Diamond.sln in VS
+    *
     * Push the button 'run'
     * Be happy!